Floodgate: inference for model-free variable importance: Methodology

-The final missing piece in our LCB procedure is the choice of $\mu$, and this is where the flexibility of our procedure thus far finally pays off: $\mu$ can be chosen in \emph{any} way that does not depend on the data used for inference.
+\begin{remark}[Choosing $\mu$] \acc{ The final missing piece in our LCB procedure is the choice of $\mu$.
+In terms of how to obtain a working regression function $\mu$, the flexibility of our procedure thus far finally pays off: $\mu$ can be chosen in \emph{any} way that does not depend on the data used for inference.
 Normally we expect this to be achieved through data-splitting, i.e., a set of data samples is divided into two independent parts, and one part is used to produce an estimate $\mu$ of $\mustar$ while floodgate is applied to the other part with input $\mu$; we will explore this strategy in simulations in Section~\ref{sec:simul}.
 But in general, $\mu$ can be derived from any independent source, including mechanistic models or data of a completely different type than that used in floodgate (see, for example, \citet{bates2020causal} for an example of using a regression model fitted to a separate data set in the context of variable selection).
 The goal is to allow the user as much latitude as possible in choosing $\mu$ so that they can leverage every tool at their disposal, including modern machine learning algorithms and qualitative domain knowledge, to get as close to $\mustar$ as possible.
 We show in Section~\ref{sec:accuracy} that there is a direct relationship between the accuracy of $\mu$ and the accuracy of the resulting floodgate LCB.